-Setting up your shipping rate is an important part of setting up your business.
+Choosing what shipping rates to offer your customers is an important part of setting up your business.
 Before you take your first order, you need to decide what shipping strategy you want to use, and then set up how your customers can choose a shipping method.

 Your shipping strategy will probably change over time as your store grows.
 One of the first decisions you will need to make is deciding how much to charge for shipping.

-Offering free shipping will have a positive impact on your cart conversions.
+Offering free shipping usually has a positive impact on your cart conversions.
 There are a few ways to offer free shipping, even if your business is just getting started.
 One way is to include the shipping fee in your product prices.
 Find out what the average cost to ship your product is, then add the buffer into your prices.

 Another way is to offer free shipping on all orders over a certain dollar amount.
-You can set up either weight or price based free shipping rates.
+For more information, refer to Create free shipping rates.

 Charge exact shipping costs

 If you are located in the U.S. or Canada, then you can use Shopify Shipping to display calculated shipping rates to your customers at checkout.
-If you have a new business and have limited resources, passing on the exact rate is a simple way to reduce costs.
+If you have a new business and have limited resources, then passing on the exact rate can be a simple way to reduce costs.